 - You are not a puppet in the hands of a puppet master but can choose your activities and attitudes.

-- taking care of children
+- taking care of children or another family member

-- feeding someone a meal
+- preparing a meal for someone

 - doing a job for an employer